turtlesec-no/turtlesec-no.github.io/_posts/2021-12-07-mod-cpp-foundation.md

 ### Introduction to C++

-Mod(C++) Fundamentals is a two day training course.
+Mod(C++) Fundamentals is a two-day training course.
 It is ideal for new hires that have little to no experience in C++, but are proficient in an Object Oriented Programming language, like Java or C#.

-Mod(C++) Fundamentals should ideally be taken before Mod(C++) Intermediate, another two day course which expands on the topics in Mod(C++) Fundamentals.
+Mod(C++) Fundamentals should ideally be taken before Mod(C++) Intermediate, another two-day course which expands on the topics in Mod(C++) Fundamentals.
 Taken together these two courses will give a good foundation for a modern C++ programmer.

 ### Practical information